 - INITIATIVE AND REFERENDUM INSTITUTE (IRI)

 - PACIFIC CENTER FOR HEALTH POLICY AND ETHICS

 - SAKS INSTITUTE FOR MENTAL HEALTH LAW, POLICY, AND ETHICS

-Jonathan Barnett is director of the law school's Media, Entertainment and Technology Law Program.
+Jonathan Barnett is director of the law school's Media, Entertainment and Technology Law Program and the author of Innovators, Firms, and Markets: The Organizational Logic of Intellectual Property (Oxford University Press 2021).
 Barnett specializes in intellectual property, contracts, antitrust, and corporate law.
 Barnett has published in the Harvard Law Review, Yale Law Journal, Journal of Legal Studies, Review of Law & Economics, Journal of Corporation Law and other scholarly journals.

 He joined USC Law in fall 2006 and was a visiting professor at New York University School of Law in fall 2010.
 Prior to academia, Barnett practiced corporate law as a senior associate at Cleary Gottlieb Steen & Hamilton in New York, specializing in private equity and mergers and acquisitions transactions.
 He was also a visiting assistant professor at Fordham University School of Law in New York.
 A magna cum laude graduate of University of Pennsylvania, Barnett received a MPhil from Cambridge University and a JD from Yale Law School.

 - Innovators, Firms, and Markets: The Organizational Logic of Intellectual Property (Oxford University Press 2021). - (www)